myl-google/Broadsea/bigquery/README.md

   click on the "networking" tab, then click on the default network then click on the "ephemeral" external ip, create a named ip address and select that.
 Note the IP address for later
-- Adjust any other settings as desired or leave the defaults.
-The VM will fall into the free tier if you change the machine type to "micro"
+- Adjust any other settings as desired or leave the defaults
 - Click "create"
 - In the list of instances, click "SSH" to open a console
 - Execute the following in the console